MrThearMan/drf-pipeline-views/docs/quickstart.md

     }
 ```

-> Note that `NextLogicBlock` does not work on the base level of the pipeline!
-The base level of the
+Although `NextLogicBlock` can be used on the base level of the pipeline, this should generally be avoided,
-> pipeline should be treated as mandatory for the endpoint, keeping the justification for input and output serializers
+keeping the justification for input and output serializers in mind.
-> in mind.
-If you need to escape all of you logic, you can simply put it to a single block on the base level
-> and rely on inferred serializers.
-You might also consider raising exceptions from rest_framework.exceptions
-> (or maybe even your own) to interrupt the path logic completely.

 ## Conditional logic paths